PascalVault/Lazarus_TranslateForm/README.md

     end;
 `
 Now when you have original_text.txt you just copy & paste its contents into a translation service (like Google Translate), translate to any language you want (for example German) and save the output as "de.txt".
 And now your application is ready for German speakers.

+By default languages files are loaded by "lang" dir but you can change it with:

+    SetTranlationDir("other dir")